FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Introduction

-\paragraph{\textbf{Search Strategy:}} We performed a search in the IEEE Xplore Digital Library, Scopus, PubMed, and Web of Science with the search query \textit{\lq (("Generative Adversarial Network" OR "Generative Adversarial Networks" OR gan OR gans) AND (generation OR generative) AND (3d OR three-dimensional OR volumetric) AND data AND synthetic)\rq} to find specific papers on the use of GANs for volumetric data generation.
+We performed a search in the IEEE Xplore Digital Library, Scopus, PubMed, and Web of Science with the search query \textit{\lq (("Generative Adversarial Network" OR "Generative Adversarial Networks" OR gan OR gans) AND (generation OR generative) AND (3d OR three-dimensional OR volumetric) AND data AND synthetic)\rq} to find specific papers on the use of GANs for volumetric data generation.
 Since GANs were presented in 2014 by \cite{Goodfellow2014}, all papers prior to 2014 were excluded.

-During the search we found $317$ non-unique records, of which $161$ were duplicated and $1$ was published before 2014 shown by PubMed in relation to three-dimensional multicellular tumor spheroids, leaving $155$ remaining papers.
+During the search we found $317$ non-unique records, of which $161$ were duplicated and $1$ was published before 2014 shown by PubMed in relation to three-dimensional multicellular tumour spheroids, leaving $155$ remaining papers.
 Based on the titles and abstracts, we excluded $82$ records that did not mention volumetric generation with GANs.
 We assessed the resulting $73$ different papers and excluded $1$ of them, which was a review paper on deep learning in pore imaging and modelling.

-This resulted in a total of $72$ \textit{core papers} about generation of volumetric data using GANs, which will be covered in depth in our review.
+After further reading, it turned out that $14$ articles did not actually use volumetric data.
+This resulted in a total of $58$ \textit{core papers} about generation of volumetric data using GANs, which will be covered in depth in our review.
 To the best of our knowledge, this is the first review that provides a detailed analysis of the published papers on the use of GANs for the generation of volumetric data.
-After further reading, it turned out that $14$ articles did not actually use volumetric data, but we decided to mention them briefly in this review.
 The PRISMA diagram in Figure \ref{prisma} provides a summary overview of our screening.

 Note that we include all published research, not just medical applications, which is beneficial for readers from all fields who want an overview of the potential applications of volumetric data generation using GANs.
 We distinguish between medical and non-medical applications, which makes it easier for the reader to focus on the desired field.